Mark Simpson speaks to the mother of Myra Breckinridge, and scourge of imperialism, monotheism – and monosexuality

-Suddenly this 83 year old legend is very loud and very scary indeed: ‘IS “QUIET” A EUPHEMISM FOR DEAD?!’ he thunders in a voice much more Biblical than his old foe the late Charlton Heston was ever able to muster.
+Suddenly this 83-year-old legend is very loud and very scary indeed: “IS ‘QUIET’ A EUPHEMISM FOR DEAD?!” he thunders, in a voice much more Biblical than his old foe the late Charlton Heston was ever able to muster.

 So announces the opening sentence of the 1968 sensational best-seller Myra Breckinridge about a hilarious, devastating, but always elegant transsexual, by the hilarious, devastating, but always elegant Gore Vidal.
 Myra, a (slightly psychotic) devotee of High Hollywood, hell-bent on revenging herself on American machismo, continues her manifesto:

 ‘Clad only in garter belt and one dress shield I held off the entire elite of the Trobriand Islanders, a race who possess no words for ‘why’ or ‘because.
 Wielding a stone axe, I broke the arms, the limbs, the balls of their finest warriors, my beauty blinding them, as it does all men, unmanning them in the way that King Kong was reduced to a mere simian whimper by beauteous Fay Wray whom I resemble left three-quarter profile if the key light is no more than five feet high during the close shot.’

 From the right angle, and in the right light of hindsight, Gore Vidal resembles his most famous offspring.
-Clad only in his wit – and an armour-plated ego – Mr Vidal has, during his long and prolific career as a novelist, playwright, screenwriter, essayist, (failed) politician, commentator, movie special guest-star, (gleeful) gadfly, and America’s (highly unauthorised) biographer, taken on The Land of the Free’s finest literary and political warriors, who had no word for ‘why’ or ‘because’, but plenty for ‘faggot’ and ‘pinko’.
+Clad only in his wit – and an armour-plated ego – Mr Vidal has, during his long and prolific career as a novelist, playwright, screenwriter, essayist, (failed) politician, commentator, movie special guest-star, (gleeful) gadfly, and America’s (highly unauthorised) biographer, taken on The Land of the Free’s finest literary and political warriors – who had no word for ‘why’ or ‘because’, but plenty for ‘faggot’ and ‘pinko’.

-In his spare time, piercing, pointed Gore has taken on the Cold War, the American Empire, what he calls the ‘Republican-Democrat’ Party, monotheism, and, even more sacred to America (and, for that matter, the UK), monosexuality.
+In his spare time, piercing, pointed Gore has taken on the Cold War, the American Empire, what he calls the ‘Republican-Democrat’ Party, monotheism (‘the greatest disaster to ever befall the human race’), and, even more sacred to America – and, for that matter, the UK – monosexuality.
 He himself has had relationships with both men and women (and what women!
-He was briefly engaged to Joanne Woodward).
-He maintains, like the incurable blasphemer he is, that ‘homosexual’ and ‘heterosexual’ are adjectives not nouns, acts not identities:
+He was briefly engaged to Joanne Woodward, who went on to marry Paul Newman).
+A follower of Alredy Kinsey, who interviewed him for his sex research in the 1950s, he maintains, like the incurable blasphemer he is, that ‘homosexual’ and ‘heterosexual’ are adjectives not nouns, acts not identities:

-As he once said: ‘Style is knowing who you are, what you want to say, and not giving a damn.’
+As he once said: “Style is knowing who you are, what you want to say, and not giving a damn.”
 Or was that Myra?
 Either way, Mr Vidal is more of a man than many of his adversaries sadly mistook themselves for – and, perhaps, more woman than any of them could ever hope to possess.

 Maybe that’s why, twenty years ago when I was a callow youth, I sent Mr Vidal a fan letter.
 I also included, as you do, a topless shot: back then, I had Hollywood tits.
 And who better to appreciate them than Gore Vidal, MGM’s last contract writer?
-Fortunately for both of us, response was there none.
+Fortunately for both of us, response came there none.

-I put my tits away, and took to writing.
+I put my tits away and took to writing.
 But I was probably still writing fan notes to Vidal, even when I scribbled, as I did from time to time, nasty, Oedipal things about him.
-Re-reading Myra Breckinridge I can see that too much of my own work is just footnotes to this forty-year-old novel which more or less invented metrosexuality decades before the word was coined, strapped it on and rammed it where the sun don’t shine.
-(Described at the time on the dust-jacket as a ‘novel of far-out sexuality’ it now seems, well, all the way in).
+Re-reading Myra Breckinridge I can see that too much of my own work is just footnotes to this forty-year-old novel which more or less invented metrosexuality, decades before the word was coined, strapped it on and rammed it where the sun don’t shine.
+(Described at the time on the dust jacket as a ‘novel of far-out sexuality’ it now seems, well, all the way in).

 Without missing a beat comes the laconic reply, in that measured, unmistakable voice: “They clearly strike terror into yours.”